-If you are a CEO, a VP of Sales and a VP of Marketing think about accelerating sales growth, you need to invest into clearly defining your Go-to-Market Strategy.
+If you are a CEO, a VP of Sales or a VP of Marketing thinking about accelerating revenue growth, you need to invest in clearly defining your Go-to-Market Strategy.
 One of the key aspects of scaling is making sure you understand it clearly.

 Any misalignment of your product, marketing or selling to your market segment will be a huge hurdle to scaling and accelerating your sales.
 If you are targeting the wrong market segment or solving a problem but selling the solution to a wrong customer then such pitfalls can derail sales, lose a lot of money, miss many consecutive quarters of selling targets and in some cases can even derail the whole company unless you have a lot of capital and thus room for error.
 This is why it’s crucial to invest the time and ensure your Go-to-Market is done right.

 Here are now the 3 steps of defining your Go-to-Market Strategy in SaaS:

 And as part of assessing or clearly planning out your Go-to-Market Strategy, you must segment your market effectively and you need to clearly identify what I call your MAP – I came up with MAP to define the 3 key areas that you must have in alignment to your product and your sales and marketing:

 - A: Account – Company Profile

 - P: Persona – Target Buyer Profile (profile of your target buyer)

 You need to look at your market and the business environment to understand how to market and sell your solution both efficiently and effectively into each segment that your company is targeting.

 Here is how I would apply the MAP:

 - Geography (less common in SaaS but used when there are specific vertical solutions or focused on large accounts)